Dental Grants in New Mexico

 Most Important Facts for New Mexico Seniors:

-✅ Free care is available – Donated Dental Services provides completely free comprehensive care
+✅ Free care is available – Donated Dental Services (DDS) provides completely free comprehensive care for those who qualify.

-✅ Centennial Care covers dental – If you qualify financially, comprehensive coverage available
+✅ Turquoise Care covers dental – (Formerly Centennial Care) If you qualify financially, comprehensive coverage is available.

-✅ Mission of Mercy events happen – Free denture clinic April 4-5, 2025 in Albuquerque
+✅ Mission of Mercy events happen – The next major Free Dental Clinic is November 6–7, 2026 in Albuquerque.

-✅ Apply to multiple programs – Don’t put all hopes in one option
+✅ Apply to multiple programs – Don’t put all your hopes in one option; try Medicaid, DDS, and school clinics simultaneously.

-✅ Wait times are real – 12-18 months for free care, plan accordingly
+✅ Wait times are real – Expect 12–18 months for free care programs; plan accordingly.

-✅ Documentation is critical – Have all paperwork ready before applying
+✅ Documentation is critical – Have all income and medical paperwork ready before you apply to speed up the process.

-✅ Emergency care is available – ERs must provide stabilization even if you can’t pay
+✅ Emergency care is available – ERs must provide stabilization for life-threatening infections even if you can’t pay (though they do not fix teeth).

 Frequently Asked Questions